 Linear vs Tactile

-Linear mechanical switches use a simple non-angular design which makes direct contact with the metal clip but due to its slopy design it doesn’t face any hindrance and goes straight to the bottom for actuation.
-On the other hand, Tactile mechanical switches use an angular design which faces hindrance while going down and lets you know that the key has been registered.
-Although, it might seem that this mechanism makes you use more force but actually it’s not true.
+Linear mechanical switches use a simple non-angular design that makes direct contact with the metal clip but due to its slope design, it doesn’t face any hindrance and goes straight to the bottom for actuation.
+On the other hand, Tactile mechanical switches use an angular design that faces hindrance while going down and lets you know that the key has been registered.
+Although, it might seem that this mechanism makes you use more force but it’s not always true.

+In the Linear design itself, we have switches that need different forces for actuation.
 The Cherry MX Black switches which use linear switches need more force which is around 60cN for actuation.
 While the Cherry MX Brown switches only use a force of 45cN.
-In pressing a tactile mechanical key, you will feel a little bump which makes a good satisfying impact on your finger while a Linear switch is simple and straightforward.
+In pressing a tactile mechanical key, you will feel a little bump that makes a satisfying impact on your finger while a Linear switch lacks this feedback.

 - Kailh Silver Speed

 - Romer G Linear